ebingrav/avwiki/Category:Daingean_Machadae.md

-''Rising ominously from the center of [ Cathracharraig](:Category:Cathracharraig "wikilink"), Daingean Machadae casts its sinister influence across northern Midgaardia.
+''Rising ominously from the center of [ Cathracharraig](:Category:Cathracharraig.md "wikilink"), Daingean Machadae casts its sinister influence across northern Midgaardia.
 It is a keep of pure gleaming obsidian, some days eclipsing the sun and enveloping whole villages in darkness, other days blinding them with brilliant light shows reflected off its glass surface; fickle behavior that perfectly matches that of its mistress, [Tannah Machadae](Tannah_Machadae "wikilink").

 *Precious few enter or leave Daingean Machadae, as Mistress Mach prefers